learnk8s/learnk8s.io/_blog/why-kube/index.md

 It turns out that things are rather simple when you deal with few sparse applications.

-You only manage a handful of them and your infrastructure team has plenty of time to dedicate to supporting and releasing them.
+You only manage a handful of them and your infrastructure team has plenty of time to dedicate to support and release.

 If you're a large organisation, managing hundreds of applications is demanding, but still manageable.